sous-chefs/maven/README.md

  ["http://repo1.maven.apache.org/maven2"]
 * owner: the owner of the resulting file, default is root
 * mode: integer value for file permissions, default is 0644
+* transitive: whether to resolve dependencies transitively, defaults to false.
+Please note: Event true will only place one artifact in dest.
+All others are downloaded to the local repository.

 # Examples